-How can pet owners keep their paraplegic and immobile pets as fit as possible?
+How can pet owners keep their paraplegic pet as fit as possible?

 The first thing to do is to provide basic nursing care for your pet.
 This includes the prevention of pressure sores by moving them every four hours, washing them daily with a soft wet cloth to avoid urine burns on their skin and monitoring for bladder infections.
 If your disabled pet has a sudden decrease in function or overall health, the problem is likely to be a urinary tract infection.
 It can affect their overall well-being.